Privacy Policy

 • We may ask you to complete optional surveys for research purposes and/or to help us improve our services.
 Unless clearly stated, we will not collect personally identifiable information in these surveys and will not connect you personally to your responses.

-• Details of orders made through our webshop and the fulfilment of these orders.
+• Details of orders made through our online shop and the fulfilment of these orders.
 We use this information to process your orders and to help you with any issues with your orders.
-Please note credit and debit card information provided through our webshop is sent directly to the payment processor (Stripe) and is not held by CLAPA, nor is it accessible by staff.
-Select staff have access to Stripe and can see the expiry date and last 4 digits of your card to help identify payments.
+Please note credit and debit card information provided through our shop is sent directly to the payment processor (Shopify Payments) and is not held by CLAPA, nor is it accessible by staff.
+Certain staff members can access limited information about payments you make, but this is only so we can identify specific payments.

-• CVs, references or other information about yourself which you provide to us for specific purposes.
+• CVs, application forms, references or other information about yourself which you provide to us for specific purposes.

 In Short

-We’ll use your information in the way you’ve asked us to, e.g. to send you emails or other communications, to provide you with a service you’ve signed up for, or to help you with fundraising, etc. You can ask for us to change your details or preferences (or to remove you altogether) at any time (see ‘Your Rights’ below).
+We’ll use your information in the way you’ve asked us to.
+For example, to send you emails or other communications, to provide you with a service you’ve signed up for, or to help you with fundraising.
+You can ask for us to change your details or preferences (or to remove you from our database altogether) at any time (see ‘Your Rights’ below).

-We’ll also use your information as part of our database to find out more about our community and make sure our services are working as well as they can be for everyone.
+We’ll also analyse your information as part of our wider database to find out more about our community and make sure our services are working as well as they can be for everyone.

 In Detail